kasilakeconsulting/php-weather-api/README.md

 # php-weather-api
  Sample code for fetching forecast weather data from the National Weather Service using their API.
 It parses the results as JSON and outputs some forecast information.

-This code follows, step by step, the same calls made by the Python version.
+This code follows, step by step, the same types of calls made by the Python version.
+This PHP code uses cURL to fetch the data.

 Developed with PHP 7.3.24 on macOS.
 Tested on macOS running local Apache and PHP 7.3.24.